Errol Morris (Film Director and Author)

 Morris’ films have won many awards, including an Academy Award for Best Documentary Feature, an Emmy, the Grand Jury Prize at Sundance Film Festival, the Silver Bear at Berlin International Film Festival, the Golden Horse at the Taiwan International Film Festival and the Edgar from the Mystery Writers of America.
 His documentaries have repeatedly appeared on many ten best lists and have been honored by the National Society of Film Critics and the National Board of Review.
 His work has been the subject of a full retrospective at the Museum of Modern Art in New York in 1999.
 Roger Ebert, in fact, has placed Morris’ first feature Gates of Heaven on his list of the 10 Best Films of All Time.

-Wilderness of Error: The Trial of Jeffrey MacDonald, is Morris’ next book and will be released September, 2012.
-In it, he examines the nature of evidence and proof in the notorious MacDonald murders.
-Mr. Morris’ previous book, Believing is Seeing: Observations on the Mysteries of Photography, was a New York Times bestseller and a New York Times notable book of 2011.
+Morris's latest book, A Wilderness of Error: The Trial of Jeffrey MacDonald was released September, 2012 (Paperback: January, 2014).
+A New York Times bestseller, the book examines the nature of evidence and proof in the notorious MacDonald murders.
+His previous book, Believing is Seeing: Observations on the Mysteries of Photography, was also a New York Times bestseller and a New York Times notable book of 2011.

 Morris has received five fellowships from the National Endowment for the Arts, a Guggenheim Fellowship and a MacArthur Fellowship.
 In 2007, he was inducted into the American Academy of Arts and Sciences.
 He is a graduate of the University of Wisconsin-Madison and was a graduate student at Princeton University and the University of California-Berkeley.